Agassiz Peak - Uinta Mountains

 Looking west toward Agassiz Peak from the hill northeast of Blue Lake,

-I missed out on the ridge, but I didn't have the time and it was good
+I missed out on the view from the ridge, but I didn't have the time and it

 When I first surfaced the ridge, it was a very spiritual feeling.